bank safe door

 • Use two factor authentication whenever available to add another layer of security to your accounts.

 • Be cautious before you click on attachments from unknown senders or unexpected attachments from known senders, as these may contain malware.
+Contact the company, bank or individual before taking any action.

 • Keep your devices up to date.
 Updates may include patches that fix vulnerabilities and bugs that attackers can exploit to access your data.